luceboxed/.github/profile/README.md

 # ❄️ luceboxed

 Hi, I'm Scout (they/them).
-I'm an atmospheric science student with a passion for winter, snow, cold climates, and weather modeling!
+I'm an atmospheric science undergrad student with a passion for winter, snow, cold climates, and weather modeling!
 I love exploring how Python and coding can make weather visuals come to life.

 ---